-Exclusive: Office Depot tests PayPal's new point-of-sale system
+EXCLUSIVE: Office Depot tests PayPal's new point-of-sale system

-NEW YORK Office Depot Inc, the second-largest U.S. office supply retailer, is testing PayPal's new point-of-sale system in a few stores, a top executive told Reuters.
+NEW YORK, Jan 21 Office Depot Inc ODP.N, the second-largest U.S. office supply retailer, is testing PayPal's new point-of-sale system in a few stores, a top executive told Reuters.

 PayPal has talked about its plans to offer the service at 20 major retailers by the end of the year, but not named other chains participating in the initiative.